nbrandaleone-blog/myblog/_posts/2019-04-29-Goodbye-Joe.md

 ## Doing this in the Real World

 In case you are curious, a company recently issued a [blog](https://runbook.cloud/blog/posts/how-we-massively-reduced-our-aws-lambda-bill-with-go/) post, where they talked about how they used _Go_ to increase the efficiency of their lambda functions.
-They ended up saving millions of dollars in execution costs, while essentially doing the same thing that we accomplished above.
+They ended up saving a ton of money in execution costs, while essentially doing the same thing that we accomplished above.

+Here is a similar [blog](http://tech.adroll.com/blog/dev/2018/01/08/quaff-that-potion-saving-millions-with-elixir-and-erlang.html) entry about a company that ended up saving **millions** of dollars by moving part of the code to Elixir and Erlang.
+Very cool!

 I see a bright future for Elixir, _Go_ and a variety of other highly concurrent languages.
 I am investigating [Pony](https://www.ponylang.io/) this week.